Plant-Based Diet and Cancer: Foods, Benefits, and What the Science Says 🌱

 While a plant-based diet offers many benefits, each patient’s needs differ.
 Some may require higher calorie or protein intake, and others may have treatment-related digestive challenges that temporarily limit fiber.
 Thus, collaboration with oncology dietitians ensures safety and adequacy.

-Scientific Evidence Supporting Plant-Based Diets and Cancer
+Scientific Evidence on Plant-Based Diets and Cancer Prevention

 1. Epidemiological Studies